 The metro covers much of the city but is supplemented by trams and buses.
 It is also relatively flat so we ended up walking quite a bit.
 A full journey planner can be found here.

 Accommodation: We stayed at ROOMbach Hotel Budapest Center (Rumbach Sebestyén u.
 14) which is a modern hotel with some nice design features.
 Rooms are not huge but have everything you need including a good sized shower-room.
 There’s a varied breakfast and the location is excellent for lots of local bars and restaurants.
+However, accommodation changes quickly in the city so it is worth checking out a consolidator webite.

 Food & Drink: Any idea that Hungarian food is all goulash and a little stodgy should be banished.
 Food and drink is varied and the local hosts welcoming.